Our knowledge of orthopaedics. Your best health.

 Treatment

-Doctors in many specialties help treat Ewing's sarcoma.
+Many types of physicians work together to treat Ewing sarcoma.
 These include orthopaedic surgical oncologists, pediatric or adult medical oncologists, radiation oncologists, pathologists, and radiologists.
-Most patients are treated at major hospital institutions or cancer centers.
+Because Ewing sarcoma treatment requires coordination of care between all of these specialists, most Ewing sarcoma patients are treated at major hospital institutions or cancer centers.

 Chemotherapy